shmulib/CGLSP/README.md

 ## Problem Description and Solution Approach

-Problem Description in context
-Graph theory formulation
-Mathematical description of solution
-Description of how the algorithm is implemented in code -
+The CGLSP sequencing problem can be formulated as a graph theory optimization problem of finding a minimum cost Hamiltonian path on an incomplete asymmetric graph, or digraph.

+The details of this graph theoretic formulation and the description of the branch and bound algorithm this solver uses to solve it, can be found in the docs [here](docs/problem_description.md)

 ## Codebase Structure